gboeing/street-network-models/README.md

       - Global Urban Street Networks Indicators
       - Global Urban Street Networks Metadata

-Then run the script to upload all the repository files automatically to their respective datasets in the Dataverse (note, if this a dataset *revision*, edit the script to set `delete_existing_files = True` to first clear out all the carried-over files in the draft).

-Next, *manually* upload the indicators and metadata files to their respective datasets in the Dataverse.
+Then run the script to upload all the repository files automatically to their respective datasets in the Dataverse (note: if this a dataset *revision*, edit the script to set `delete_existing_files = True` to first clear out all the carried-over files in the draft).
+Next, *manually* upload the measures and metadata files to their respective datasets in the Dataverse.
 Finally, visit the Dataverse on the web to publish the draft.

-Note that the sword API is just needed to delete files, as this hasn't been implemented in the native API yet as of this writing.
-The native API handles all the file uploading and metadata (which the sword API only offers limited support for).